Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

  ![Wireframe picture](./wireframes/MS1meet-the-aviatriceshtml.jpeg)
  ![Wireframe picture](./wireframes/MS1galleryhtml.jpeg)

-After speaking to my mentor it was advised that I remove the carousel and have a grid system for my images to make them more user friendly.
+After speaking to my mentor it was advised that I remove the carousel, in gallery.html, and have a grid system for my images, to make them more user friendly.

 #### Colour Palette-